- Chart

 Total Addressable Market (TAM)

-The global EMS market is estimated to be in the hundreds of billions of dollars and is projected to grow steadily.
-Celestica's TAM encompasses various segments, including communications, enterprise, aerospace & defense, and health technologies.
-Celestica is well-positioned to capture a significant share of this TAM by leveraging its specialized expertise and diversified service offerings, particularly in segments requiring high levels of engineering and regulatory compliance.
+The global EMS market is substantial, estimated to be in the hundreds of billions of dollars annually.
+Celestica's TAM is a portion of this, encompassing the segments it serves, particularly in communications, enterprise, aerospace & defense, and industrial/medical.
+Celestica is positioned to capture a share of this market by focusing on advanced solutions and specialized capabilities, aiming to grow its market share in these higher-margin segments.

 Upturn SWOT Analysis